ryan-mcclue/ryan-mcclue/src/knowledge.md

 SYSCLK is what would use to calculate cpu instruction cycles.

 # Hardware
+Bypass capacitor for handling voltage spikes in a DC motor

 Register files like SRAM but laid out differently then conventional SRAM with flip-flops, latches and multiplexing logic so as to optimise surface area

 No direct translation from AWG to metric as stranded and solid AWG different